Enjoy Learning Latin with Second Form Latin

-The vocabulary section recommends you say each words with it’s genetive form, gender,meaning, and derivative.
+The vocabulary section recommends you say each word with its genetive form, gender, meaning, and derivative.
 The kids repeat AFTER you!
-Then there’s some tips to help kids memorize the vocabulary.
+Then there are some tips to help kids memorize the vocabulary.

-The grammar-chalk talk gives you the explanation you need to teach kids the Latin grammar.
+The grammar-chalk talk gives you the explanation you need to teach kids Latin grammar.

 It’s also handy to give kids a quick review of what they learned from the DVD lecture!

-In my opinion the DVD lecture is the heart of Second Form Latin, especially if (like me) you have no Latin background.
-Glen Moore is a former Highland’s Latin School teacher.
+In my opinion, the DVD lecture is the heart of Second Form Latin, especially if (like me) you have no Latin background.
+Glen Moore is a former Highland Latin School teacher.
 He includes subtle jokes, memorization tips, and an example of how a lesson should run.

 Each lesson in Second Form Latin includes 4 -6 pages of worksheets in the student workbook.
 These pages include word study and grammar, declensions and form drills, translation exercises, diagramming, and a study of derivatives.